centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-compute-virtualmachine.md

 | Cpu-Credit      | Cloud-Azure-Compute-VirtualMachine-Cpu-Credit-Api      | Check CPU credits usage           |
 | Vm-Sizes-Global | Cloud-Azure-Compute-VirtualMachine-Vm-Sizes-Global-Api | Check vitual machines types count |

-> These services are not created automatically when a host template is applied.
+> The services listed above are not created automatically when a host template is applied.
+To use them, [create a service manually](/docs/monitoring/basic-objects/services), then appy the service template you want.

 </TabItem>
 </Tabs>

 ### Discovery rules

+#### Host discovery

 The Centreon Monitoring Connector **Azure Virtual Machine** includes a Host Discovery provider to automatically discover the Azure instances of a given subscription and add them